-The individual(s) named by the complainant as the person(s) who engaged in the alleged discrimination, harassment, sexual misconduct, or
+The individual(s) named by the complainant as the person(s) who engaged in the alleged discrimination, harassment, sexual misconduct, or other prohibited misconduct, or other prohibited behaviors (including retaliation).

 5.1.7.
 Responsible Employee

 Any University employee with administrative or supervisory authority or who has been designated a campus security authority.
 Responsible employee includes, for example, members of the board of trustees, chancellor, vice chancellors, deans, directors, department chairs, coaches, Student Affairs professionals, and staff (including resident advisors), faculty (including adjuncts and teaching assistants), and staff who serve as advisors to student groups.
 Sworn officers of the University Police Department are responsible employees.
 Employees with protected confidentiality status (mental health counselors and student health services employees) are not considered responsible employees.